James-PriestleyDev/To-Do-List/README.md

 All code which I have taken inspiration from or used to aid me with completing pp2 have comments above the code referring to the source i used when writing it.

+The modal was created and styled with help from this 'https://www.youtube.com/watch?v=MBaw_6cPmAw' video.
+The code for creating the incrementing tally scores was taken from the 'Love Maths' walkthrough on CI.

 Footer: